-Specific educational objectives Understanding the concepts of ecology is fundamental in the context of either conservation of natural resources or sustainable forest management, especially in the fate of climate change and anthropogenic pressures.
-Thus, the course will introduce the students to ecological theory and terminology, factors affecting forest structure and composition, on the effects of environmental gradients on plant species distribution, the dynamics of forest communities over time and key ecosystem-level processes such as nutrient and carbon cycling.
-Students will also learn how natural and human-induced perturbations affect forest dynamics and ecosystem services and how appropriate forest management could increase resilience to perturbations.
-In this context, they will be introduced to silvicultural techniques and their application to forest ecology in order to meet a wide range of desired conditions and resource objectives.
-In particular, the students will learn how to analyse and interpret the growth of individual trees and the dynamics of forest stands in order to develop decision tools and design silvicultural prescriptions for their management. --------------------------------- ---
+Specific educational objectivesUnderstanding the concepts of ecology is fundamental in the context of either conservation of natural resources on sustainable forest management, especially in the fate of climate change and anthropogenic pressures.
+Thus, the course will introduce the students to ecological theory ar terminology, factors affecting forest structure and composition, on the effects of environmental gradients o plant species distribution, the dynamics of forest communities over time and key ecosystem-level processe such as nutrient and carbon cycling.
+Students will also learn how natural and human-induced perturbations affect forest dynamics and ecosystem services and how appropriate forest management could increase resilience to silvicultural techniques and their applications to meet variety of landowner or stakeholder objectives in forester stands and multiple ecosystem services.
+Students will learn how to analyse and interpret the growth of individual trees and the dynamics of forest stands to develop decision tools and design silvicultural prescriptions for sustainable forest management.

 Module 1 Forestry

-Lecturer Giorgio Alberti, K Building, Room 402, email:
+Lecturer Roberto Tognetti, K Building, Room K2.03

-giorgio.alberti@unibz.it
+Roberto.Tognetti@unibz.it

 Scientific sector of the AGR/05

 lecturer